theNBS/ng2-adsk-forge-viewer/README-dev.md

 `ngc` generates a series of files with an `.ngfactory` suffix as well.
 These files represent the AOT compiled source, but should not be included with the published library.

 Instead the `ngc` compiler in the consuming application will generate `.ngfactory` files based on the JavaScript, Typings and meta data shipped with the library.

-### Why not publish TypeScript?

-Why not ship TypeScript source instead?
-After all the library will be part of another TypeScript compilation step when the library is imported by the consuming application.

-Generally it's discouraged to ship TypeScript with third party libraries.
-It would require the consumer to replicate the complete build environment of the library.
-Not only typings, but potentially a specific version of `ngc` as well.

-Publishing plain JavaScript with typings and meta data allows the consuming application to remain agnostic of the library's build environment.

 ## Appendix: Supporting JIT